afkchel/Cybersecurity-Road-Map/Network-Plus/Notes/Cloud/Designing-the-Cloud.md

 ### Advanced Protection
 When basic port filtering is not enough, **Virtual Firewalls** (Next-Generation Virtual Appliances) can be deployed to provide deeper packet inspection and application-aware security.

----
-*Created as part of the CompTIA Network+ Study Path.*